-This week I’m talking about whether you’ve been relegated to the friendzone when your boyfriend starts swearing around you and why you don’t always get that phone number, no matter how gorgeous you are.
+This week I’m talking about whether you’ve been friend zoned when your boyfriend starts swearing around you and why you don’t always get that phone number, no matter how gorgeous you are.

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.